hyperledger/fabric/docs/source/logging-control.rst

    2018-11-01 15:32:38.357 UTC [peer] func1 -> INFO 006 Auto-detected peer address: 172.24.0.3:7051
    2018-11-01 15:32:38.357 UTC [peer] func1 -> INFO 007 Returning peer0.org1.example.com:7051

-An arbitrary number of logging modules can be created at runtime, therefore there is no "master list" of modules, and logging control constructs can not check whether logging modules actually do or will exist.
+An arbitrary number of loggers can be created at runtime, therefore there is no "master list" of loggers, and logging control constructs can not check whether logging loggers actually do or will exist.

 Logging specification
 ----